shumwaymark/sentinelcam/README.rst

   provide for model upload and customizable pipelines.
 The prototype definition provided here produces the following outputs from the camera.

-  1. MobileNet object detection on every frame
+  1. MobileNetSSD object detection on every frame
   2. The 640x360 RGB image data ready for OpenCV and passed into the **imagenode** pipeline as the main camera source
-  3. The same image data as an JPEG encoded frame, ready for publication to the **camwatcher**
+  3. The same image data encoded into JPEG, ready for publication to the **camwatcher**

   All 3 of these outputs are provided by the camera at 30 frames/second.
-The ``Outpost`` can easily consume this and publish all object detection results and captured JPEG data for storage by the **camwatcher**.
+The ``Outpost`` can easily consume this and publish complete object detection results and captured JPEG data for storage by the **camwatcher**.

   In a perfect world, the ``SpyGlass`` could be employed as a vehicle for specialized supplemental